Long Term Care Admission

 What does long-term care mean?

 Long-term care residents require custodial and/or skilled nursing care for an indefinite period of time.
-These residents may have a goal to return to their home or to another facility that suits their needs, or they may wish to make Brookside Care Center their home.
+These residents may have a goal to return to their home or to another facility that suits their needs.
+They may wish to make Brookside Care Center their home.

-A long-term care resident may qualify for Medicare Part A or Medicare Part B coverage for skilled nursing services such as rehabilitation or wound care, but Medicare limits that coverage to 100 days per benefit period and a resident must meet defined criteria.
+A long-term care resident may qualify for Medicare Part A or Medicare Part B coverage for skilled nursing services, such as rehabilitation or wound care.
+Medicare limits that coverage to 100 days per benefit period, and a resident must meet the defined criteria.
 Visit Medicare’s website for further information about this program.

 Long-Term Care Admission Policies and Procedures

-- Complete the long-term care preadmission application (PDF), including an accurate representation of financial assets, liabilities, and income and return it to the Admissions/Marketing Coordinator with copies of the following documents: Medicare Card and Health Insurance Card(s).
+- Complete the long-term care preadmission application (PDF), including an accurate representation of financial assets, liabilities, and income.
+Return it to the Admissions/Marketing Coordinator with copies of the following documents: Medicare Card and Health Insurance Card(s).